 That frosty morning “did in” the flowering annuals in my front containers.
 I had procrastinated and now dead leaves greeted me.
 Time to make fall themed containers!

 You can fill your fall and winter containers with branches found in your yard (or the friendly neighbor’s!).
 Gather the material and shape the shrubs at the same time.
 This time of year I shape a large rhododendron to gather material for my fall pots.
 I pick branches that are too close to the house or intrude on the walkway.
-Cutting select individual branches as close to the ground as possible shapes the broadleaf evergreen while giving me material for my containers.
+Cutting select individual branches as close to the ground as possible shapes the broad-leaf evergreen while giving me material for my containers.
 Makes pruning fun.

-Using my loper, I cut 3 or 4 select branches.
-Then I cut them into container size pieces (around 1 1/2 to ft tall).
-Minutes later I was assembling my arrangement.
+Using a loper, cut 3 or 4 select branches.
+Then cut them into container size pieces (around 1 1/2 to ft tall).
+Minutes later you can be assembling your arrangement.

-First I cut away all the dead foliage to the soil level– leaving the roots in the soil.
-I need the soil to support the branches.
-Then I water the soil well (unless it’s already wet!).
+First: cut away all the dead foliage in the container to the soil level– leaving the roots in the soil.
+You need the soil to support the branches.
+Then water the soil well (unless it’s already wet!).
 The branches will last longer if they go into wet soil.
 Also, it’s easier to push them in.

 Make sure the branches are at least 6 ” into the soil.
 (We don’t want them blowing away and when it gets really cold we want the branch ends frozen solid in the soil.
 Important to keep moist until then).

 High quality silk stems, in this case, orange maple leaf and orange berry stems finish the arrangements.
 I bought them earlier from a local garden center.
 Storing them from year to year works well.
 As a final touch I added the wooden Jack-a-Lantern sign I use every year til Halloween.